Nature and environment

 bestuurlijkeinformatie.nl | Memo - Disposition of motion 1811-42: Designate Poot's Pond as nature core area

-A Noise Action Plan is a policy document that is drawn up every five years to prevent and limit noise pollution, particularly from traffic.
-The Draft Noise Action Plan is a continuation of the existing Noise Action Plan.
-No new noise measures have been included.
+A Noise Action Plan is a policy document drawn up every five years to prevent and reduce noise pollution, particularly from traffic.
+The most recent version of the Noise Action Plan was adopted on March 31, 2026.

 For more information: Noise and air quality